Here’s a scary statistic for you: On average, three out of four carts are abandoned by shoppers.

 Subject line: “Free shipping on your order”

 Huckberry isn’t doing anything too groundbreaking here.
-But sometimes, all it takes is a simple, well-worded message with an enticing offer to coax a passive shopper into becoming a brand advocate.
+But sometimes, all it takes is a simple, well-worded message with an enticing offer, and a clear CTA to coax a passive shopper into becoming a brand advocate.

 Think we missed a subject line that works amazingly well in ecommerce?
 Let us know in the comments!